reddit/devvit/devvit-docs/versioned_docs/version-0.11/capabilities/payments.md

 ### Initiate orders

 Provide the product sku to trigger a purchase.
-This automatically populates the most recently approved product metadata for that product id.
+This automatically populates the most recently-approved product metadata for that product id.

+**Example**

 ```tsx
 import { usePayments } from '@devvit/payments';